timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-11-01
+# Objectives for Today 2025-11-02

 - Just Chatting as we Get started & warmed up.
-- Fixed the Nightly Build Failures from (small) TurtleBrains api changes.
-- Just puttering around, Turtle Brains improvements, Text?
+- Indie GameDev Business Review
-- Preparing for The HEAT Championship & Business Review
+- Race 1 of The HEAT Championship (may not be streamed)

 ## Events / Notices / Coming Soon